Skip to content

 How to get the best mortgage deals

 Consider any fees attached to the mortgage deal, as these can add considerably to the overall cost.
-Also, factor in the length of the initial term – there is likely to be an early repayment charge if you want to leave early.
+Also, factor in the length of the initial term.
+There will likely be early repayment charges^ if you want to end it early.

 Check your credit report before applying for a new mortgage.
 This can have a big impact on what mortgage rates and deals you’ll be offered.
-You can also take steps to improve your rating where possible, such as getting on the electoral roll.
+You can also take steps to improve your rating.

 • Shop around

-By shopping around, you can look across the whole mortgage market to find deals that suit your needs.
-That’s where we can help.
-Whether you’re looking to buy or remortgage, we offer a comprehensive mortgage comparison across the market to source the right one for you.
+Look across the whole mortgage market to find deals that suit your needs.
+Whether you’re looking to buy or remortgage, MoneySuperMarket can help.

 • mortgage icon